FAQs →

 What is planning permission?

-Planning permission is essentially checking with your local planning authority to see if you’re allowed to carry out certain building work.
-They’ll either approve it (sometimes with conditions) or refuse it, based on local planning policies.
+Planning authorities consider land use, building appearance, access, landscaping, and impacts on neighbours.
+Planning permission is how you check with your local authority if certain building work is allowed.
+They approve (sometimes with conditions) or refuse applications based on local policies.

 -